How Do I…?

 How do I request a peer tutor?

 To request a tutor, click on the peer tutoring website and complete the Request a Peer Tutor Form.
-You must then follow up by making an appointment with your dean or director of studies, who will assign a tutor after a conversation with you about the particular course, your overall academic situation and your goals for tutoring.
+You must then follow up by making an appointment with your dean or assistant dean, who will assign a tutor after a conversation with you about the particular course, your overall academic situation and your goals for tutoring.
 All tutoring is free of charge.

 How can I make the most of my peer tutoring session?